A man and a woman are working together on an IT security project

 Security Services Icon

-Structured assessment of the current security status using the B-Hard Assessment or the NIS2 Assessment.
+A structured assessment of your security posture using the B‑Hard Assessment or the NIS2 Assessment.

 Managed Services Icon

-Clear recommendations for action based on established standards such as BSI IT-Grundschutz, ISO 27001, or ISACA.
+Clear, actionable recommendations based on established frameworks such as BSI IT Baseline Security, ISO 27001 and ISACA.

 Brand Plattform 2 Icon

-From concept to implementation: architecture, solutions, and managed services — all from a single source.
+From strategy through to implementation—architecture, solutions and managed services from a single source.

 Security Services Icon